ashamsilva/AdvML/Assignment 4/index.md

 Kernal Regression was able to produce the lowest MSE is the Extreme Gradient Boosting method with an MSE of 51.90.

+## Part 2

+LightGBM optimizes both speed and memory usage.
+Unlike other boosting tools which use pre-sort-based algorithms, LightGBM uses histogram-based algorithms.
+This sorts continuous features, or independent variables, into discrete bins.
+By doing so the process uses less memory storage and takes less time.
+As mentioned, there are several benefits to histogram-based algorithms which include increased speed.
+This is because the process uses a fast sum-up operation and once the histogram has been computed, the data is sorted into a set number of bins which is less than the sum of the individual data points.
+The process of replacing the continuous values of the data with discrete bins is also what drives the reduced memory usage.
+Another benefit of LightGBM is the use of leaf-wise tree growth over level tree growth.
+Leaf-wise tree growth splits the best node one level down creating a symmetric tree.
+One issue with the level tree growth approach is the possibility of overfitting.
+This is prevented by setting a max-depth to limit tree depth.
+LightGBM has also been shown to speed up the training process of conventional Gradient Boosting Decision Tree.